kinnala/scikit-fem/docs/listofexamples.rst

    The solution of Example 25.

-See the `source code of Example 25 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex25.py>`_ for more information.
+See the source code of :exlink:`25` for more information.

 Example 26: Restricting problem to a subdomain
 ----------------------------------------------